 - 1. Remove the hot runner from the machine.
-Refer to Section 5.4.2 for more information. - 2.
+Refer to Section 5.4 for more information. - 2.
 Remove the injection manifold plate.
 Refer to Section 6.7.1 for more information. - 3.
 Remove cylinder caps (if equipped). - 4.
-Remove the valve stem assemblies.
-Refer to Section 6.11 for more information. - 5.
-Remove the backup pads or cylinders from the manifold. - For information about removing backup pads, refer to Section 6.9. - For information about removing cylinders, refer to Section 6.10.
+Remove the backup insulators from the manifold.